Generic Name: antihemophilic factor/von willebrand factor (human) (AN-tee-hee-moe-FIL-ik FAK-tor/von WILL-a-brand

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); back or stomach pain; calf pain, swelling, or tenderness; chest pain; coughing up blood; dark urine; fever or chills; new or worsening bruising or bleeding; shortness of breath; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); back or stomach pain; calf, leg, or arm pain, swelling, or tenderness; chest pain; coughing up blood; dark urine; fainting; fever, chills, or sore throat; joint pain; new or worsening bruising or bleeding; severe dizziness; shortness of breath or wheezing; unusual tiredness or weakness; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.